adityaprashar01/CaliX/README.md

 - stronger challenge mechanics
 - better next-quest recommendation logic
 - improved parent reporting
+- **mood journal MVP** — AI chat space for kids, mood extraction, parent mood dashboard

 ### Later
 - school dashboard expansion
 - challenge operations for classes
 - deeper retention systems
 - subscription optimization
+- **mood trend analytics** — weekly/monthly emotional patterns for parents
+- **journal ↔ fitness correlation** — surface links between movement consistency and mood
+- **teacher wellness view** — class-level emotional climate (aggregated, anonymized)

 ## What this project is really trying to prove

 Calix is testing a simple idea:

-**If fitness feels like progress instead of pressure, kids come back.**
+**If wellness feels like progress instead of pressure, kids come back.**

+Fitness is the first proof point.
+Mental wellness is the second.
+The platform thesis is that a child's physical and emotional health can be supported through the same trust loop: kids get a space that respects them, parents get visibility that helps them connect, and the habit compounds.

 And if parents can clearly see that the product is safe, structured, and useful, they will support the habit instead of fighting for it.